blackboard/anthologydevdocs/docs/blackboard/rest-apis/getting-started/first-steps.md

 #### What Blackboard Application Do I Need?

-Your Anthology-compatible application can work with one or more of Anthology's tools.
-How you build an integration with Anthology software and hardware depends on which tools you want to integrate with.
+Your blackboard-compatible application can work with one or more of blackboard's tools.
+How you build an integration with blackboard software and hardware depends on which tools you want to integrate with.
 The tools you'll want to use depend on what you want to do.